imakewebthings/imakewebthings.github.com/_drafts/2012-04-04-automating-tedium.md

 2. Launch iTerm2.
 3. `consular start contextname`

 That's right. `consular start email`. `consular start dickaround`.
-Now my day turns into a series of *Quit, Run Script, Do Work*, *Quit, Run Script, Do Work*.
+Now my day turns into a series of *Quit, Run Script, Do Work*, *Quit, Run Script, Do Work*, ad infinitum.
+That may sound boring or robotic, but I see it as relief for the brain.
 I don't need to ask myself what programs and files to open.
 I just need to ask myself what I should be working on **right now**.
+Then focus on doing that thing.

 This probably won't help your brain get into flow with each switch &mdash; only doing the work will get you there &mdash; but having simple repeatable steps certainly makes the transition smoother and quicker.
 I dare you to give it a try &mdash; start small, one or two projects at first &mdash; then try to go back.
 I can't.

 [^1]: While they didn't coin the phrase, perhaps the most important work on the subject of context switches and software development environments in general is [Peopleware](http://www.amazon.com/Peopleware-Productive-Projects-Teams-Second/dp/0932633439) by Tom DeMarco and Timothy Lister.
 I was lucky enough to have a teacher who made this required reading for intro Software Engineering courses.
-Do yourself a favor.
-Get off the Internet and read it.
+Go read it, now.

 [^2]: I don't want to get sidetracked on how to do email, but these usually get answered, deleted, or tagged and filed away in 15 minutes or less.

 [^3]: I leave the programs that live in the taskbar or dock alone, such as Adium, Twitter, and Skype.
-I have one windowed program that I want to keep open across all contexts, and I keep it in its own Space/Desktop for that reason: iTunes.
+I have one windowed program that I want to keep open across all contexts, and I keep it in a separate Space/Desktop for that reason: iTunes.